mdn/content/files/en-us/web/api/directoryreadersync/index.md

 ---
 {{APIRef("File and Directory Entries API")}}{{Non-standard_header}}

-The `DirectoryReaderSync` interface of the [File and Directory Entries API](/en-US/docs/Web/API/File_and_Directory_Entries_API/Introduction) lets you read the entries in a directory.
+The `DirectoryReaderSync` interface lets you read the entries in a directory.

 > **Warning:** This interface is deprecated and is no more on the standard track.
 > _Do not use it anymore._ Use the [File and Directory Entries API](/en-US/docs/Web/API/File_and_Directory_Entries_API) instead.

 ## Basic concepts

 Before you call the only method in this interface, [`readEntries()`](</#readEntries()> "#readEntries()"), create the [`DirectoryEntrySync`](/en-US/docs/Web/API/DirectoryEntrySync) object.
 But DirectoryEntrySync (as well as [FileEntrySync](/en-US/docs/Web/API/FileEntrySync)) is not a data type that you can pass between a calling app and Web Worker thread.
 It's not a big deal, because you don't really need to have the main app and the worker thread see the same JavaScript object; you just need them to access the same files.
 You can do that by passing a list of  `filesystem:` URLs—which are just strings—instead of a list of entries.
-You can also use the `filesystem:` URL to look up the entry with [`resolveLocalFileSystemURL()`](</en-US/docs/Web/API/LocalFileSystem#resolvelocalfilesystemurl()>).
+You can also use the `filesystem:` URL to look up the entry with `resolveLocalFileSystemURL()`).
 That gets you back to a DirectoryEntrySync (as well as FileEntrySync) object.

 #### Example